 Conversely, the American Solar Energy Society (ASES) says that heat gain through white walls is around thirty-five percent less than it is through darker walls.

-With that in mind, the next time you’re planning to revamp your home decor, choose whites or other light colors to help keep the whole place cool.
+With that in mind, the next time you’re planning to revamp your home decor, choose whites or other light colors to help keep the whole place cool without AC and draw cool air in.

 7: Repaint the Roof